whashi44/lindemann/README.md

 - saving the lindemann index into a txt file for future usage
 - Additional features will be implemented in the future

-## Motivation
-I was working on my Molecular Dynamics Simulation and I had to calculate the  Lindemann Index from the file.
-First, I tried to find a functionality in the visualization or post processing software, which turned out to be none.
-Then, I looked at other software and their features.
-Eventually realized that there is no Lindemann Index calculator, and since the formula was relatively simple, I ended up making a python script for it.
-And then I figured it would be cool to create a GUI for it so I tinkered with tkinter.

 ## Citation
 - F.A.
 Lindemann The Calculcation of Molecular Vibration Frequencies.Phys.
 Z., 11:609,1910.